Quelich/overview-agu-store/README.md

 - Authenticate your customers on Account page.
 - Validate phone numbers via Abstract API.
 You can also make use of different APIs with respect to this implementation.
 # Mobile Security Measures
-- Disabled screenshots for particular view of te app to secure personal information.
+- Disabled screenshots for particular view of the app to secure personal information.
 # Contribute
-- You are free to fork this project and develop your own e-commerce app with more beatiful layouts and features :)
+- You are free to fork this project and develop your own e-commerce app with more beautiful layouts and features :)
 - If you detect any problem related to this project.
 You can ticket an issue freely.
 # Learning Outcomes
 - Using Dart programming language to develop layouts and organize data in Android platform.